Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Churchill Capital Corporation IV (CCIV)

 Investors with losses exceeding $100,000 are encouraged to contact the firm

-LOS ANGELES, July 01, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming August 30, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Churchill Capital Corporation IV (“Churchill” or the “Company”) (: CCIV) securities between January 11, 2021 and February 22, 2021, inclusive (the “Class Period”).
+LOS ANGELES, July 7, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming August 30, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Churchill Capital Corporation IV ("Churchill" or the "Company") (NYSE: CCIV) securities between January 11, 2021 and February 22, 2021, inclusive (the "Class Period").

 If you suffered a loss on your Churchill investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/churchill-capital-corporation-iv/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.